Forbidden Dark Matter Annihilations into Standard Model Particles: Annihilations to SM Leptons

 The most interesting qualitative features of Fig.~\ref{fig:mumu} are related to the calculation of the relic density.
 The two upper plots show the parameter space in the $\alpha_{\mu\mu}-m_\phi$ plane.
 In the white region, $\Delta$ is chosen at each point to match the observed relic density.
 The most interesting aspect of the Figure is the blue shaded area corresponding to the Planck bound on late time DM annihilations.
 On the boundary of the constraint $\Delta=(m_\mu-m_\chi)/m_\chi=0$ and in the excluded region DM is WIMP-like ($\Delta <0$), with its relic density set by ordinary annihilations ($m_\chi >m_\mu$).
-The allowed parameter space is still open thanks to the suppression of the late time annihilation rate in the forbidden mechanism.
-When $\Delta>0$, late time annihilations ($m_\chi/T\gg1$) are exponentially suppressed $\langle \sigma v \rangle \sim e^{-\Delta m_\chi/T}$.
-A second interesting feature is displayed in the two lower panels of Fig.~\ref{fig:mumu}.
-We can be deep in the forbidden regime ($\Delta \sim \mathcal{O}(1)$) only if annihilations are almost resonant $2 m_\chi \sim m_\phi$.
-This is the only way to overcome the Boltzmann suppression of the rate while maintaining all couplings perturbative.
-However this can not be done indefinitely, due to another feature of forbidden annihilations.
-The denominator of the relevant annihilation cross section is $\sim (m_\phi^2-4m_\mu^2)^2+\Gamma_\phi^2 m_\phi^2$.
-If we take $m_\phi^2=4m_\mu^2$, $\phi$ can decay to a pair of DM particles, giving an irreducible contribution to the width $\Gamma_\phi$ independent of the $\phi$ coupling to the SM\@.
+The allowed parameter space is still open thanks to the suppression of the late time annihilation rate in the forbidden regime.
+When $\Delta>0$, late time $\bar{\chi}\chi\rightarrow \mu^+\mu^-$ annihilations are exponentially suppressed $\langle \sigma_\mu v \rangle \sim e^{-\Delta m_\chi/T}$.
+On the contrary, $\bar{\chi}\chi\rightarrow \gamma\gamma$ annihilations via a muon loop are negligible at freezeout, but can affect the CMB at an observable level.
+We show in blue the corresponding constraint from Planck \cite{Slatyer:2015jla, Aghanim:2018eyx} and in red a projection from CMB-S4 measurements~\cite{Abazajian:2016yjj}.